 Your Objective Mutual funds with all four objectives Examples: Invest for retirement in 5 years in one-fund portfolio (e.g., a fund with multiple objectives) Lifestyle funds typically offer three to four static portfolios from which to select.
 Different mixes of stocks, bonds, and cash are offered to fit people at different stages of life, with different tolerances for risk, or those getting started with a limited amount of money (e.g., T. Rowe Price Personal Strategy funds and Vanguard Life-Strategy funds).
-New graduate starting from scratch Funds are on a fund or oth depose autom portfor Target Date Funds (a.k.a., Target Retirement Funds and Life Cycle Funds) are a variation of lifestyle funds.
+New graduate starting from scratch Target Date Funds (a.k.a., Target Retirement Funds and Life Cycle Funds) are a variation of lifestyle funds.
 Popular in 401(k) plans, they are one-decision funds for retirement investing.
-Investors simply pick a fund with a date close to their expected retirement (e.g., 2020, 2030) or other long-term goal and fund managers do the rest-allocate deposits around a broad spectrum of stocks, bonds, and cash and automatically adjust asset weightings over time so that the fund portfolio gets more conservative as the target date approaches.
+Investors simply pick a fund with a date close to their expected retirement (e.g., 2040, 2050) or other long-term goal and fund managers do the rest-allocate deposits around a broad spectrum of stocks, bonds, and cash and automatically adjust asset weightings over time so that the fund portfolio gets more conservative as the target date approaches.
 T. Rowe Price, Vanguard, and Fidelity are well-respected choices.
 Asset allocation funds aim for good returns with relatively low risk by combining changing amounts of the three asset classes-stocks, bonds, and cash.
 Managers of the fund shift the investments among the categories at their own discretion.
-Funds of funds are mutual funds that buy shares of their funds.
-In some instances these funds are run by a mutual fund family (e.g., Vanguard STAR and T. Rowe Price Spectrum-Income).
+F unds of funds are mutual funds that buy shares of their funds.
+In some instances these funds are run by a mutual fund family (e.g., Vanguard STAR).